Hand Saws

 Increase Set for saws with coarse teeth.
 Decrease Set for saws with finer teeth.

-A clamp-on filing guide for the fleam makes this easier.
-Or use one of the jigs in the recommended books below.
-Engler's and Lie-Nielson's books show this best.
+There are jigs in the recommended books below.
+Engler's and Lie-Nielson's books show the options best.

 For the triangular file, use the specified size based on the saw's teeth per inch (TPI) as shown in the lower picture to the right.